Albion

 → Prescribing and Describing English

 Everything there is to know about English grammar, in both historical English as well as contemporary English.
-Learn to apply the most commonly used grammatical rules and become acquainted with different accents in English.
+Learn to apply the most commonly used grammatical rules and become acquainted with different accents in English, you will learn to recognise these accents by listening and learning their features.

 Study period 3